Jason2866/ESP_Flasher/README.md

 # ESP-Flasher

-ESP-Flasher is a utility app for the and is designed to make flashing ESPs as simple as possible by:
+ESP-Flasher is a utility app for ESP8266 / ESP32 and is designed to make flashing ESPs as simple as possible by:

  * Having pre-built binaries for most operating systems.
  * Hiding all non-essential options for flashing.
 All necessary options for flashing